Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Robust -learning

-where $g_\cp^{\pi}$ is the robust average reward defined in Section \ref{sec:ramdp}.
-We begin by characterizing the optimal robust Bellman equation in the $Q$-function space and clarifying its solution properties.
+We begin by characterizing the optimal robust Bellman equation in the $Q$-function space and clarifying its solutions' properties.
 This foundation will support the contraction analysis and the robust $Q$-learning algorithm presented in the remainder of the section.
+For any $Q\in\mathbb R^{S\times A}$, write $V_Q(s):=\max_{b\in\mca}Q(s,b)$.
+We now characterize the optimal robust Bellman operator along with the ergodicity assumption used in this setting. \begin{lemma}[Lemma 4.1 in \cite{wang2023model}] Consider the uncentered optimal robust Bellman operator